-Council Of Europe Passes Internet Governance Strategy15/03/2012 by Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+Council Of Europe Passes Internet Governance Strategy15/03/2012 by Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and depends on subscriptions.
 To access all of our content, please subscribe now.
-You also have the opportunity to offer additional support to your subscription, or to donate.By Monika Ermert for Intellectual Property WatchIn passing a comprehensive Internet Governance Strategy, the Council of Europe (CoE) today laid claim to a front runner position in the human rights dialogue for the internet.According to a press release by the Strasbourg-based, 47-member organisation, the strategy integrates 40 lines of action, including the development of a variety of soft law instruments from a high-level “framework of understanding and/or commitments” protecting the “Internet’s universality, integrity and openness as a means of safeguarding freedom of expression regardless of frontiers and Internet freedom,” to protection standards for granting the unimpeded cross-border flow of legal internet content or human rights standards on network neutrality.The CoE strategy is here.The main action lines of the strategy that will govern the CoE’s internet-related work between 2012 and 2015 are:• maximising rights and freedoms for internet users; • advancing data protection and privacy; • enhancing the rule of law and effective co-operation against cybercrime; • maximising the internet’s potential to promote democracy and cultural diversity; • protecting and empowering children and young people.The document also links the various relevant legal instruments (and in some cases review efforts).
+You may also offer additional support with your subscription, or donate.By Monika Ermert for Intellectual Property WatchIn passing a comprehensive Internet Governance Strategy, the Council of Europe (CoE) today laid claim to a front runner position in the human rights dialogue for the internet.According to a press release by the Strasbourg-based, 47-member organisation, the strategy integrates 40 lines of action, including the development of a variety of soft law instruments from a high-level “framework of understanding and/or commitments” protecting the “Internet’s universality, integrity and openness as a means of safeguarding freedom of expression regardless of frontiers and Internet freedom,” to protection standards for granting the unimpeded cross-border flow of legal internet content or human rights standards on network neutrality.The CoE strategy is here.The main action lines of the strategy that will govern the CoE’s internet-related work between 2012 and 2015 are:• maximising rights and freedoms for internet users; • advancing data protection and privacy; • enhancing the rule of law and effective co-operation against cybercrime; • maximising the internet’s potential to promote democracy and cultural diversity; • protecting and empowering children and young people.The document also links the various relevant legal instruments (and in some cases review efforts).
 These include: the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (CETS No. 108); the Cybercrime Convention (CETS No.189); the Convention on the Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on Financing of Terrorism (CETS No. 198); the Convention on the Prevention of Terrorism (CETS No. 196); and the Convention on the counterfeiting of medical products and similar crimes involving threats to public health (‘MEDICRIME’ Convention CETS No. 211).Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"Council Of Europe Passes Internet Governance Strategy" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.